oktadev/okta-blog/_source/_posts/2020-06-04-spring-boot-vue-2.md

 }
 ```

 The `Todo` class is what defines the data model.
-It's pretty understated.
 It defines three properties: 1) a string `title`, 2) a boolean `completed`, and 3) an auto-generated `id` integer value.
 If you're not familiar with Kotlin you might find it strange, but the `title` and the `completed` properties are declared on the first line of the class definition in the default constructor.

 Other than that, the `@Entity` annotation is what tell Spring that this class is a data model entity.
 There's also a helper `toString()` override.